6 Minute Read

 What Do I Include in My Living Will?

-There are several questions you want to answer in your living will.
-These questions might be tough to think about, but those who love you will be glad you did:
+Once you decide to create a living will, what should go in it?
+These questions might be tough to think about, but your loved ones will be glad you did:

 - What would you want to happen if you can no longer breathe on your own?